anapenedos/PhosQuest/README.md

 Additional information to fill in missing data was obtained via API from [Uniprot](https://www.uniprot.org) and [PubChem](https://pubchem.ncbi.nlm.nih.gov/).
 Particular thanks to PubChem developers for providing the widget resources which are used on the inhibitor detail information pages of this website.

-## Data analysis file upload format
+## Data analysis: file upload format
 The uploaded file used for data analysis must be in the following format:

 Column 1: Substrate column with gene name and site.
 Note that non-phosphorylated peptides should also be in the format indicated i.e. gene name(None).
 However, the analysis tool can also handle substrate entries for non-phosphorylated peptides that are only gene names.